91% of Gen Zs between the age of 14 to 18 will own a smartphone by 2020

 The length of your surveys is another consideration.
 For Reach3’s study, since we were engaging gamers through a Instagram, a mobile-only platform, we kept our questions short.

 When it comes to keeping your surveys conversational, the technology that you choose also matters.
-Reach3 used software from my company, Rival Technologies, to send chat surveys through social media and messaging apps.
+Reach3 used software from my company, Rival Technologies, to send conversational surveys ("chats") through social media and messaging apps.

 If you’ve never used chats to deploy surveys before, you might be wondering why you’d want to do so.
 Chats are simply more engaging than traditional surveys.
 A 2018 study we conducted found that people found answering questions through chats more enjoyable, more fun and easier to complete than email surveys.
 And compared to other means of distributing surveys, the experience in chats feels more similar to how consumers talk to each other online.
 Companies such as the NFL and the Vancouver Canucks already use chats via messaging platforms to conduct more immersive market research.